Other types of study

 If the Migration Agency refuses your application, you can appeal the decision within three weeks from the date when you were informed of the decision.
 Your decision contains information about how to do so.

 We have disturbances in our online payment service and receipts are not provided at all times.
 However, your payment will reach us even if you do not receive a receipt.

 We apologize for any inconvenience this may cause.

 If you do not apply online

-If you are not able to apply online, you must fill out the form Application for residence permit for students and doctoral students, number 105031, and submit it to a Swedish embassy or consulate-general in your country of residence.
+If you are not able to apply online, you must fill out the form First-Time application for a residence permit for students and doctoral students, number 113011 for first-time applicants.
+If you are applying for an extension of your permit you must fill out form Application for the extension of a residence permit for students and doctoral students, number 115011 and submit it to a Swedish embassy or consulate-general in your country of residence.
 The application form specifies which documents to enclose.
 Contact the embassy or consulate-general before you submit your application.